DRMF/mediawiki-extensions-MathMenu/doc/md/intro/setup.md

 	<link rel="stylesheet" type="text/css" href="css/libs/jquery-ui-less.css">
 ```

-The Libraries are also compiled into one JS and CSS file, which both can be included via:
+The Libraries are also compiled into one JS and CSS file, which both can be included via the following code snippet.
+This is the recommended method for including the depencies:

 ```html
 	<script src="build/release/libs/js/libs.js"></script>